Faye-one/INDICA/README.md

   - Entity Filter: Configure which entity types trigger effects
 - Respawn Point Blocker: Attempts to block interactions with beds and/or respawn anchors.
 - Map Copier: Automatically duplicates all maps in the players inventory.
+- Inventory Notifs: Plays a Soundqueue on different events inside your inventory.

 ## 📦 Installation